 Most state-funded rehab programs are short-term and offer 28- or 30-day treatments.
 Private facilities offer long-term rehabilitation with 60- and 90-day programs that have been proven to be more effective.
 Due to limited resources at government-funded rehabilitation facilities, a small number of staff members usually attend to a large number of patients.
 Privately funded rehab centers have a low staff-to-patient ratio for attentive care.

 The amenities at public rehab centers are usually utilitarian.
 State-funded rehabilitation centers are often located in densely populated urban areas without much space.
 Private rehab centers offer addiction recovery in privacy and seclusion at scenic locations with activities such as yoga and meditation to aid recovery.
-The amenities are luxurious with an almost spa-like ambiance.
+The amenities are luxurious, with an almost spa-like ambiance.

-Pros and Cons of State-Funded Addiction Treatment
+Pros And Cons Of State-Funded Addiction Treatment

 The advantages and disadvantages of rehabilitation programs funded by the government are summarized below: